turnto/magento2-turnto-socialcommerce/README.md

     bin/magento cache:clean
     ```

 2. Configure the module to connect to your TurnTo account.
-Please see the General Configuration section bellow.
+Please see the General Configuration section below.
 ### Install by copying files

 1. Create a `code/TurnTo/SocialCommerce` directory in the `app` directory of your Magento installation.